top of page

 We are committed to providing a youth-centric and accessible environment where young people feel accepted and supported.
 Our inclusive approach respects and celebrates ethnicity, culture, sexual orientation, and gender as young people develop into adulthood.

-From both people and economic viewpoints, we believe Youth Hub Christchurch is an investment worth making.
+From both a people and economic viewpoint, we believe Youth Hub Christchurch is an investment worth making.
 We hope you agree!

 The need